dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Customizing the Ribbon manually

-It’s very easy to make changes to the Ribbon manually, but you must be using
+It's very easy to make changes to the Ribbon manually, but you must be using

 Excel 2010 or later.
-If you use Excel 2007, you should just skip this section because it doesn’t apply to you.
+If you use Excel 2007, you should just skip this section because it doesn't apply to you.

 You can customize the Ribbon in these ways: